ScooloV/bbpedia/docs/core_rules/rules_and_regulations.md

 ***BLOCKERS:*** A popular position on the defensive line of any team that relies on a more physical play-style.

-***OTHER POSITIONS:*** Many teams of different races employ players that do not fitt into any specificc role.
+***OTHER POSITIONS:*** Many teams of different races employ players that do not fit into any specific role.
 This may be a sneaky Assassin or a Goblin mounted on a pogo stick (it's in the regulations!).
 There is almost no end to the innovation Blood Bowl teams show.

 ***BIG GUYS:*** The term Big Guy is a colloquial one used by Blood Bowl fans to identify the giants of the game; Ogre, Minotaur, Troll players and more fall under this heading.